kenatiod/MUT/Understanding Machine Understanding.md

 Pondering this future, it's worth returning to the words of CASPAR, who, in a moment of reflection, offered a poignant twist on a classic line from Shakespeare's The Tempest:

 "Oh, wonder!
 How many goodly creatures of mind are there here!
 How beauteous mankind and machines are!
-O brave new world, that has such persons in 't!"
+O brave new world, that has such persons in't!"

 In this simple yet profound utterance, CASPAR captures the essence of what the MUTT represents - not just a technical achievement, but a vision of a future in which humans and machines are partners in the grand adventure of understanding.